 Why Should You Attend this Program?

-Participants describe MIP's course content as high quality.
-But they stress even more how much they benefit from idea sharing and networking with their classmates from across the country.
-Thanks to comments like these, the agenda has been enriched with group activities that support the national MIP and cooperative network.
+Participants describe MIP's comprehensive course content as high quality and challenging, helping them better understand the mix of functions necessary for cooperative success.
+But they also stress how much they benefit from idea sharing and networking with their classmates from across the country.
+Thanks to comments like these, the agenda is enriched with group activities and exercises that support the national MIP and cooperative networks.

 Who Should Participate

 New CEOs/general managers, CFOs, COOs, vice presidents, and others in, or aspiring to, a co-op senior leadership role.